overblog/GraphQLBundle/docs/validation/index.md

         // on fail.
 The client will then get a well formatted error message.
         $validator->validate();

-        // This line wont be reached if the validation fails
+        // This line won't be reached if the validation fails
         $user = $this->userManager->createUser($args);
         $this->userManager->save($user);